tigerfurry/TowerUnite-notebook/trivia-questions_and_answers-20240423.md

 - Cold War

-### Q: In the song "The Ultimate Showdown of Ultimate Destiny,"who is the only one to survive the battle?
+### Q: In the song"The Ultimate Showdown of Ultimate Destiny," who is the only one to survive the battle?
 - **Correct Answer:** Mr. Rogers
 - Batman
 - Chuck Norris